4 Steps to Take to Learn about Debt Settlement

 The first one to four payments you send will likely go directly for the settlement company’s fees.
 The remaining payments are put into an escrow account.
 Once the account has grown to a certain amount whereby a lump sum payment can be made, the debt settlement company contacts your creditors and begins negotiating a settlement with them.

 On the surface, the option of debt settlement might look attractive.
 You pay the debt settlement company who, in turn, pays your creditors.
 In the end, everyone gets paid, you save some money, and you’re able to move on with your life.
 Remember the part about stopping payment to your creditors while a settlement is negotiated?
-That’s the part that can cause some serious damage to your credit history.
+That’s the part that might cause damage to your credit history.

 Creditors don’t typically settle debts until they’re seriously delinquent.
 That means you have to stop paying your accounts.
 Meanwhile, late payments continue to accrue and are reported to the credit bureaus.
 Your credit score drops, you might begin receiving collection calls and you may be sued by your creditors.
 Late payments will remain on your credit report for up to seven years.
 Until you replace the negative payment history with some positive information, you’ll have difficulty getting new credit cards and loans.
 You may even have a hard time getting a job or a competitive insurance rate.

+There will be consequences when it comes to your credit history.
 If the debt settlement company successfully settles with your creditors, the delinquent information isn’t erased from your credit report.
 Instead, your account is updated as “Charged-Off Settled” Or “Paid-Settled,” neither of which is as good as a “Paid in Full” account.